Thursday, June 4Colorado Business & Community

 Walk into almost any local restaurant, gym, or salon and you'll hear a version of the same frustration: "We can't compete with the chains.
 They're everywhere."
 It sounds like a budget problem.
 It isn't.
 Chains don't win because they're better.
 They win because they're already familiar when the decision gets made.
 And by the time a new resident is looking for a place to become a regular, that decision is closer to finished than most local business owners realize.
 The Game Is Habit, Not Discovery Most local businesses think customers find them when they need them.
 Search for a coffee shop, pick one, maybe come back.
 That's not how it works.
 Oxford University and WPP Media's research across 1.2 million consumer purchase journeys found that 84% of purchase decisions are driven b...

-The Businesses That Win in Greenwood Village Are Not Competing the Way You Think
+The Businesses That Win Are Not Competing the Way You Think

-The Businesses That Win in Greenwood Village Are Not Competing the Way You Think
+The Businesses That Win Are Not Competing the Way You Think

 Business Growth

 A Position Problem, Not a Quality Problem There is a moment every service business owner recognizes.
 You did great work.
 The client was happy.
 They said they would tell everyone they know.
 And they probably meant it.
 But six months later, a homeowner three houses over needed exactly what you do.
 They did not call you.
 They had never heard of you.
 They found someone else through a Google search, got three quotes, and went with the middle price.
 You were not in that conversation.
 You were not even close to it.
 That is not a quality problem.
 It is a position problem.
-And it is more common in Greenwood Village than most business owners want to admit.
+And it is more common than most business owners want to admit.
 Downstream Is Where Everyone Loses The majority of service business marketing is built around the moment of active need.
-Someone's...
+Someone's roof is leaking.
+The...

 You Don’t Need More Market.
 You Need to Own One.